 Good Shepherd Anglican Church held its first service on March 5, 2017, at The Triad Theater on West 72nd Street.
 Some new churches are transplants—a group is sent out from an existing church to be planted elsewhere.
 Other new churches are, as it were, planted from seed, and that’s how it was with Good Shepherd.
 Toward the end of 2016, a small group of people came together with a shared vision for a new Anglican church on Manhattan’s Upper West Side.
 From the start, a distinctive feature of the church has been our desire to provide a spiritual home for Jewish believers in Jesus and a place for Jewish seekers to find out more about Messiah Jesus.

 All Anglican churches are connected in some way to the Church of England, a national church established in the 16th century yet with roots in the 3rd century.
 Most Anglican churches around the world still have formal organizational ties to the Church of England; many others do not, but remain faithful to Anglican teaching.
 We belong to the second group.
 For us, the appeal of Anglicanism is threefold.
-We're thankful for the Bible-based doctrine of the Thirty-nine Articles; the rich Anglican liturgy of The Book of Common Prayer; and the example set by great Anglicans down the centuries, such as John Newton, William Wilberforce, Charles Simeon, Samuel Ajayi Crowther, C. S. Lewis, John Stott, and J. I. Packer.
+We're thankful for the Bible-based doctrine of the Thirty-nine Articles; the rich Anglican liturgy of The Book of Common Prayer; and the example set by great Anglicans down the centuries, such as Thomas Cranmer, Lady Huntingdon, John Newton, William Wilberforce, Charles Simeon, Samuel Ajayi Crowther, C. S. Lewis, and J. I. Packer.

 Visitors to our church will find that our services are similar to those of gospel-centered Anglican churches in England, Australia, South Africa, and Singapore.
 Our worship style is "low church" as opposed to "high church," which means, among other things, that our pastor does not wear robes, and we do not celebrate the Lord's Supper every Sunday.
 Low church Anglicanism emphasizes the reading and teaching of the Bible, which was how Jesus himself made the hearts of his disciples burn within them (Luke 24:32).
 We warmly welcome Christians of every type, along with visitors of any faith or none.